arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 Without pressure, your tasks, routine and schedule become chaotic and disorganized.
 You will be juggling priorities, randomly responding to interruptions and letting work expand its consumption of time as it sees fit.
 This scenario causes a lot of pressure and stress.

 > There is a false idea that "creative people" work liberated from deadlines and time pressure and need the freedom to wait for inspiration.
 Not the successful ones.
 Not the productive ones.

+You can also use the value of a project to estimate how much time you allow yourself to dedicate to it.
+The number is the value of how much the project worth in total income divided by your [$BET$](#chapter-1).

+#### 9. Profit from "Odd-Lot" Time

+Use your free time waiting in a airport, stuck in a traffic, or parked in a reception in a effective way.
+Whenever you get in this situation, take it to listen to audios, read a book or any productive purpose, but not the ones that require properly preparation.

+#### 10. Live off Peak

+Avoid peaks.

+- Don't go to the bank at the same time everyone goes.
+- Don't travel at the same time everyone travels.